pnnl/tesp/doc/TESP_Overview.rst

 3. Python bindings to FNCS already existed

-Custom code for TESP can also be implemented in other languages like C++ and Java, and in fact, the “wrappers” or “agents” for MATPOWER and EnergyPlus have been implemented as separate C++ programs.
+Custom code for TESP can also be implemented in other languages like C++ and Java.
+To demonstrate, the Buildings agent was implemented in C++ and one version of the simple Load Shed agent was written in Java.
 Our experience has been that developers with experience in C++ or Java can easily work in Python, while the converse is not always true.
 These factors led to the choice of Python as a default language for